Status of Online Academic Exams

 More information and instructions can be found in the Candidate Guide for Online Technical Exams.

-On the Day of your Exam
+On the Day of Your Exam

 Candidates are expected to log in through the eProctor Canada application at least 30 minutes prior to their scheduled time.
 This allows time to address any system or internet connectivity issues (if needed) and also allows proctors ample time to conduct the check-in process and review exam procedures.